mhgamboa/notes/Javascript/typescript.md

 ## Functions

-1. Functions can be typed as well
-   - Technically you can define a function as `let functionName: Function;`, but this doesn't let you type the parameters
-   - A better way to define functions as `functionName: (variable: type) => typeReturned`
-     -Example: `printName: (name: string) => void` (We use void since nothing is returned)
-2. **Function parameters must be typed** or Typescript will give you an error
+1. **Function parameters must be typed** or Typescript will give you an error
    - `const printName = (name) => console.log(name);` -> not valid
    - `const printName = (name: string) => console.log(name);` -> is valid
+2. Functions can be typed as well
+   - Technically you can define a function as `let functionName: Function;`, but this doesn't let you type the parameters, or the type of data returned
+   - A better way to define functions as `functionName: (variable: type) => typeReturned`
+     - Example: `printName: (name: string) => void` (We use void since nothing is returned)
+     - Example2: `const minus = (a: number, b: number): number;` (Must take numbers as parameters and return a number)

 ## Compiling